illusion0001/orbisunjailed/about-general-knowledge.md

 ---
-title:"About & General Knowledge"
+title: "About & General Knowledge"
-mathja: true
+mathjax: true
 layout: post
 categories:
   - info
 ---

 #Why and what exactly is Orbis?